-It’s worthwhile knowing the process for informing the Driver & Vehicle Licensing Agency that you’ve moved to a new property, as failing to notify them of a change in your address could result in a maximum fine of £1,000.
+It’s worthwhile knowing the process for informing the Driver & Vehicle Licensing Agency that you’ve moved to a new property or changed your name as failing to notify them of a change in your address or name could result in a maximum fine of £1,000.

 Irrespective of whether you’re still a learner driver with a provisional licence, or a qualified driver with a full licence, the process for changing your address is the same.